Trump’s economic team facing test in trade war

-WASHINGTON (AP) — Facing a trade war against China that could crush the global economy, President Donald Trump gathered his most trusted economic aides in the Oval Office.
+WASHINGTON (AP) — Facing a trade war against China that has shaken the global economy, President Donald Trump gathered his most trusted economic aides in the Oval Office.

 The assembled brain trust for Friday’s urgent consultations included an economics chief best known for his stint as a cable TV commentator; a trade adviser whose pro-tariff views are outside the economic mainstream; and a treasury secretary (joining by phone on his way back from vacation) who made millions off the housing crisis and then turned to financing Hollywood movies.